uconneeb/systseminar/schedule.md

 ### April 17, 2026

-Javi will choose a paper for this week.
+Javi converged on the following intriguing paper for this week:

+E Jongepier, A Séguret, A Labutin, B Feldmeyer, C Gstöttl, S Foitzik, J Heinze, and E Bornberg-Bauer.
+2021.
+Convergent loss of chemoreceptors across independent origins of slave-making in ants.
+Molecular Biology and Evolution 39:msab305 [DOI:10.1093/molbev/msab305](https://doi.org/10.1093/molbev/msab305)

 ### April 24, 2026